xichen1997/xichen1997.github.io/_posts/2024-07-21-When-ChatGPT-will-let-you-down-After-6-hours-on-a-project.markdown

 However, I found the fan connected to the raspberry pi couldn't response while the temperature is rising.
 (Raspberry pi 5 peak power reaches 27W, which need active cooling fan).

-I guess it's the operating system doesn't support GPIO control as the official image.
-Then I looked for some workaround, for example, running the HA(homeassistant) in the docker:
+I guessed it's the operating system doesn't support GPIO control like official image.
+Then I looked for some workarounds, for example, running the HA(homeassistant) in the docker:

 https://github.com/HuckleberryLovesYou/Homeassistant-Supervised-on-Raspberry-Pi-5